Mario-Duarte/image-zoom-plugin/README.md

 Simple jQuery plugin that will allow users to zoom in your images, perfect for product images and galleries that is less than 1.5kb.

+Looking for a React component version of this?
+[Got you covered](https://github.com/Mario-Duarte/react-image-zooom)!

 ![HitCount](http://hits.dwyl.com/mario-duarte/image-zoom-plugin.svg)
 ![issues](https://img.shields.io/github/issues/Mario-Duarte/image-zoom-plugin)
 ![Forks](https://img.shields.io/github/forks/Mario-Duarte/image-zoom-plugin)